Neon Genesis Evangelion: Death & Rebirth

-Neon Genesis Evangelion: Death & Rebirth (新世紀エヴァンゲリオン 劇場版 シト新生, Shin Seiki Evangerion Gekijō-ban: Shi to Shinsei), also romanized in Japan as Evangelion: Death and Evangelion: Rebirth, is a 1997 Japanese animated apocalyptic science fiction film.
+Neon Genesis Evangelion: Death & Rebirth (新世紀エヴァンゲリオン 劇場版 シト新生, Shin Seiki Evangerion Gekijō-ban Shi to Shinsei), also romanized in Japan as Evangelion:Death and Evangelion:Rebirth, is a 1997 Japanese animated apocalyptic science fiction film.
 It is the first installment of the Neon Genesis Evangelion feature film project and consists of two parts.
-The project, whose overarching title translates literally to New Era Evangelion: The Movie, was released in response to the success of the TV series and a strong demand by fans for an alternate ending.
+The project, whose overarching title translates literally to New Era Evangelion: The Movie, was released in response to the success of the TV series, and a strong demand by fans for an alternate ending.
 Its components have since been re-edited and re-released several times.

 Plot

 Evangelion:Death

 The first section, Evangelion:Death, is a 're-cap,' editing together scenes from the first 24 episodes of Neon Genesis Evangelion in the form of a clip show, along with some additional animation created after the show's original broadcast.
 This includes scenes from the original show re-drawn shot-for-shot, entirely new shots augmenting existing sequences, and linking segments based around the premise of the four main characters playing Pachelbel's Canon as a string quartet.
-Some of the additional shots and re-drawn animation would later be re-edited into the extended, 'Home Video Versions' of episodes 21-24 included on the Japanese VHS/Laserdisc and American and European Platinum Collection releases of the TV series, commonly known in the west as the "Director's Cut" versions, though there is no clear substantiation of director Hideaki Anno's role in these.
+Some of the additional shots and re-drawn animation would later be re-edited into the extended, 'Home Video Versions' of episodes 21-24 included on the Japanese VHS/Laserdisc, and American and European Platinum Collection releases of the TV series, commonly known in the west as the "Director's Cut" versions, though there is no clear substantiation of director Hideaki Anno's role in these.
 Death ends with credits accompanied by a double string quartet arrangement of Pachelbel's Canon.

 Evangelion:Death(True) screened on the Japanese satellite TV channel WOWOW; this second cut of Evangelion:Death was re-edited by Masayuki, who held multiple creative roles throughout the franchise's production, removing some of the extra footage new to the feature.
 This was released on home video for the first time as part of the Archives of Evangelion DVD box set on August 26, 2015.

 Evangelion:Rebirth

-The second section, Evangelion: Rebirth, consists of approximately 24 minutes of entirely new animation that would eventually form the first third of the alternate ending film The End of Evangelion, released four months later as the second stage in the Neon Genesis Evangelion: Death & Rebirth project.
+The second section, Evangelion:Rebirth, consists of approximately 24 minutes of entirely new animation that would eventually form the first third of the alternate ending film The End of Evangelion, released four months later as the second stage in the Neon Genesis Evangelion: Death & Rebirth project.
 Serving as a preview while End was still in production, Rebirth only covers the initial preparations of the Human Instrumentality Project and the invasion of the Geofront by the JSSDF, ending with the arrival of the Mass Production Evas.
 Because of its unfinished state, there are differences between Rebirth and the portion of the finished The End of Evangelion it covers.
 These differences include editing, shots that were later re-drawn entirely, and soundtrack cues that were replaced or further edited.
-The section ends with credits accompanied by the song “Tamashii No Refrain” by Yoko Takahashi.
+The section ends with credits accompanied by the song "Soul's Refrain" by Yoko Takahashi.